ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Consistency conflates two different requirements, which are *timeliness* and *integrity*.
 Violation of timeliness is eventual consistency, whereas violation of integrity is *perpetual consistency* and can be catastrophic!

-Event-based dataflow systems decouples timeliness and integrity, where there is no guarantee of timeliness, but integrity can be achieved through:
+Event-based dataflow systems decouples timeliness and integrity, there is no guarantee of timeliness, but integrity can be achieved through:
 - Representing the content of the atomic write operation as a single message
 - Deriving all other state updates from the single message using deterministic derivation functions
 - Passing a client-generated request ID through all these levels of processing, enabling end-to-end duplicate suppression